 The historical importance of Malacca and Georgetown

-Although both cities carry a huge cultural heritage earned through the centuries, in our opinion Malacca was much more important and for a longer period of time.
-It was relevant for many centuries and lived through Malay, Portuguese, Dutch and English rule!
-While Georgetown only became relevant during the 18th century during the British rule and after Malacca losing much of its trade importance after centuries of wars between the three colonial powers and the Malays.
+Although both cities carry a substantial cultural heritage earned through the centuries, in our opinion, Malacca was much more important for a more extended period of time.
+It was relevant for many centuries and lived through Malay, Portuguese, Dutch, and English rule!

-Again, according to UNESCO “With its government buildings, churches, squares and fortifications, Melaka demonstrates the early stages of this history originating in the 15th-century Malay sultanate and the Portuguese and Dutch periods beginning in the early 16th century.
+Again, according to UNESCO, “With its government buildings, churches, squares, and fortifications, Melaka demonstrates the early stages of this history originating in the 15th-century Malay sultanate and the Portuguese and Dutch periods beginning in the early 16th century.
 Featuring residential and commercial buildings, George Town represents the British era from the end of the 18th century.
 The two towns constitute a unique architectural and cultural townscape without parallel anywhere in East and Southeast Asia“.

 The food scene

-Klook.com Klook.comPenang (and consequently Georgetown) is usually considered the food capital of Malaysia.
+Penang (and consequently Georgetown) is usually considered the food capital of Malaysia.
 In our experience, the food we ate in Malacca was on par with the one in Georgetown, although it’s obvious that Penang has a much wider variety.

 Overall, in terms of the food scene, you should visit Georgetown, Penang.